Otto Georg Thierack: Justice Minister of Saxony

-On 12 May 1933, having been appointed Saxony's justice minister, it was Thierack's job to "nazify" justice, which was a part of the Nazis' Gleichschaltung (Coordination) that he had to put into practice in Saxony.
-After going through several mid-level professional posts, he became Vice President of the Reich Court in 1935 and in May 1936 President of the Volksgerichtshof, which had been newly founded in 1934.
+Having been appointed Saxony's justice minister on 12 May 1933, it was Thierack's job to "nazify" the administration of justice within the region.
+After going through several mid-level professional posts, he became vice president of the Reich Court in 1935, and in May 1936 president of the Volksgerichtshof, which had been newly founded in 1934.
 He held this job, interrupted as it was by two stints in the armed forces, until August 1942, when he was succeeded in the position by Roland Freisler.
 On 20 August 1942, he succeeded Hans Frank as President of the Academy for German Law.

 Reich Minister of Justice

-On 24 August 1942, Thierack assumed the office of Reich Minister of Justice.
+On 20 August 1942, Thierack assumed the office of Reich Minister of Justice.
 He introduced the monthly Richterbriefe in October 1942, in which were presented model – from the Nazi leaders' standpoint – decisions, with names left out, upon which German jurisprudence was to be based.
 He also introduced the so-called Vorschauen and Nachschauen ("previews" and "inspections").
 After this, the higher state court presidents, in proceedings of public interest, had at least every two weeks to discuss with the public prosecutor's office and the State Court president – who had to pass this on the responsible criminal courts – how a case was to be judged before the court's decision.

 When he became Reich Minister of Justice in August 1942, Thierack saw to it that the lengthy paperwork involved in clemency proceedings for those sentenced to death was greatly shortened.
-In September of that year, he caused all those in custody who were "Jews, Gypsies, Ukrainians, Poles sentenced to over three years, Czechs, or Germans serving a sentence of over eight years" to be classified as "asocial elements" and transferred to Reichsführer-SS Heinrich Himmler to be exterminated through work.
+In September of that year, he caused all those in custody who were "Jews, Gypsies, Russians, Poles sentenced to over three years, Czechs, or Germans serving a sentence of over eight years" to be classified as "asocial elements" and transferred to Reichsführer-SS Heinrich Himmler to be worked to death.

 At Thierack's instigation, the execution shed at Plötzensee Prison in Berlin was outfitted with eight iron hooks in December 1942 so that several people could be put to death at once, by hanging (there had already been a guillotine there for quite a while).
 The mass executions began on 7 September 1943 but due to their rapidity some prisoners were hanged "by mistake".
 Thierack dismissed these as errors and demanded that the hangings continue.
 Thierack was named to continue as Minister of Justice in Hitler's political testament.
 He served in the brief Goebbels cabinet but was dismissed on 5 May 1945 by Hitler's successor, Reichspräsident Karl Dönitz.